Our learning is structured around these key areas:

 CPT MN15 (Manganese Oxide) Reference Electrodes and data logging equipment have been installed to the four abutments to facilitate long term assessment of corrosion susceptible areas.
 This allows Hertfordshire Council to observe any changes in the condition of the steel reinforcement with real time access to corrosion data from day one.
 After the first impressed current phase (externally powered) the steel was measured as passive which indicated that enough alkaline hydroxides had been produced electrochemically to reinstate the protective passive layer back onto the steel.
 Now the steel was under control it meant the system could be switched to the galvanic mode for the rest of the 25 years plus treatment period.

 The Directors of CPT have produced over 100 technical publications in the field of corrosion and concrete protection.
-This includes paper 800024 published Nov 2008, in the "Proceedings of the Institute of Civil Engineers – Hybrid Corrosion protection of Chloride-contaminated Concrete".
+This includes paper 800024 published Nov 2008, in the "Proceedings of the Institution of Civil Engineers – Hybrid Corrosion protection of Chloride-contaminated Concrete".

 For more information please contact; Martin Davison, CPT (Concrete Preservation Technologies Ltd) on 0115 9724238, email [email protected]